How We Romanticize Dysfunction (and Call It Love)

 leaving when issues are personal, not relational

-Love that’s grounded in truth doesn’t require you to contort yourself, perform for love, or endure suffering.
+Love that’s grounded in truth doesn’t require you to contort yourself, perform for acceptance, or endure suffering.

 It does ask you to see clearly and choose accordingly.